-How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?
+How does the use of derivatives attain the sustainable investment objective?

 The Fund uses derivatives for hedging and effective portfolio management purposes only.
 Derivatives are not used as part of the investment strategy.
 Derivatives are not used to provide exposure to securities which would not otherwise pass the AIM SPECTRUM® process.